 - Juried exams are required of all students each semester.
 Failure to perform a scheduled juried exam, without prior arrangements with the music department chairman, will result in a failing grade for the semester.
-Students studying for two credits are required to give a double juried-exam in which additional selections will be performed. - Students are required to perform a selection on an applied student recital at least once per semester.
+Students studying for two credits are required to give a double juried-exam in which additional selections will be performed. - Students are required to perform a selection at a convocation at least once per semester.
 Performance dates will be assigned to students by the department at the beginning of each semester.
 Failure to perform on an assigned date will result in a 1/3 reduction in the juried examination grade.
-(Please refer to the section on Applied Student Recitals below for more information and guidelines.) - Students giving a recital in a given semester will have the option of performance on an applied student recital following a discussion with their applied instructor. - Students must own a legal copy of all assigned music. - Students are required to prepare a binder of their music and any comments or research regarding their repertoire.
+(Please refer to the section on Convocation Recitals below for more information and guidelines.) - Students must own a legal copy of all assigned music. - Students are required to prepare a binder of their music and any comments or research regarding their repertoire.
 Binders/department handbooks with practice logs are to be brought to all lessons and studio classes and must be submitted at the juried exam. - Background research is required for all students taking sequenced applied lessons.
 This background information on all assigned solo literature be completed and submitted to the applied instructor and copied to the Music Department Chairman by no later than midterms of the semester.
-(NASM requirement) - Systematic sight-reading must also be conducted periodically in all applied lessons and in the studio class.
-(NASM requirement for sight-reading).
+(NASM requirement) - Sight reading will be required at each jury examination.
+(NASM requirement for sight-reading)